Pathoschild/smapi-mod-dump/source/Auto Animal Doors/README.md

 # AutoAnimalDoors
 This is a mod created for StardewValley which will automate the animal door opening/closing process for all your barns and coops.

+I appreciate all the support this mod has received!
+If you'd like to further support my work please use this link to [donate](http://paypal.me/JustKiddingStudios)

+~Thanks :) Aaron

 ## Features
 ### Opening animal doors automatically
 Your animal doors will open automatically at the time you specified in the config file no matter where your character is in the game world (you will hear the door opening sound).